Improved Smoothed Analysis of Multiobjective Optimization: Non-zero-preserving Perturbations

 \subsection{Higher Moments}

-The basic idea behind our analysis of higher moments is the following: If the $\OK$-event occurs, then we can count the $c^\text{th}$ power of the number~$\PO(V)$ of Pareto-optimal solutions by counting all $c$-tuples~$(B_1, \ldots, B_c)$ of $\e$-boxes where each $\e$-box~$B_i$ contains a Pareto-optimal solution~$x_i$.
-We can bound this value as follows: First, call \Witness{V, x_1, ()} to obtain a vector~$x'_1$ and consider an index tuple~$I_1$ containing all indices created in this call and one additional index.
-In the second step, call \Witness{V, x_2, I_1} to obtain a vector~$x'_2$ and consider the tuple~$I_2$ consisting of the indices of~$I_1$, the indices created in this call, and one additional index.
-Now, call \Witness{V, x_3, I_2} and so on.
-If~$(x_1, \ldots, x_c)$ is a tuple of Pareto-optimal solutions with~$V^{1\ldots d}x_i\in B_i$ for $i\in[c]$, then $(x'_1, \ldots, x'_c) = (x_1, \ldots, x_c)$ due to Lemma~\ref{lemma:Witness}.
+The basic idea behind our analysis of higher moments is the following: If the $\OK$-event occurs, then we can count the $c\th$ power of the number $\PO(V)$ of Pareto-optimal solutions by counting all $c$-tuples $(B_1, \ldots, B_c)$ of $\e$-boxes where each $\e$-box~$B_i$ contains a Pareto-optimal solution~$x_i$.
+We can bound this value as follows: First, call \Witness{V, x_1, ()} to obtain a vector~$x'_1$ and consider the index tuple~$I_0^{(1)}$ that contains all indices created in this call and one additional index.
+In the second step, call \Witness{V, x_2, I_0^{(1)}} to obtain a vector~$x'_2$ and consider the tuple~$I_0^{(2)}$ consisting of the indices of~$I_0^{(1)}$, the indices created in this call, and one additional index.
+Now, call \Witness{V, x_3, I_0^{(2)}} and so on.
+For the call \Witness{V, x, I} to be well-defined, in Section~\ref{subsec:FirstMoment} we assumed $|I| \leq n - (d+1)$.
+Consequently, here we have to ensure that $|I_0^{(c-1)}| \leq n - (d+1)$, i.e., $n \geq c \cdot (d+1)$.
+We can assume this for fixed integers~$c$ and~$d$ because all of our results are presented in $O$-notation.

+If $(x_1, \ldots, x_c)$ is a tuple of Pareto-optimal solutions with $V^{1\ldots d}x_i\in B_i$ for $i\in[c]$, then $(x'_1, \ldots, x'_c) = (x_1, \ldots, x_c)$ due to Lemma~\ref{lemma:Witness}.
 As in the analysis of the first moment, we use the variant of the \tWitness\ function that uses certificates of the vectors~$x_\ell$ instead of the vectors itself to simulate the calls.
-Hence we can reuse several statements of Subsection~\ref{subsec:FirstMoment}.
+Hence we can reuse several statements of Section~\ref{subsec:FirstMoment}.

+Let us remark that for bounding the $c\th$ moment of the smoothed number of Pareto-optimal solutions we also have to consider $c$-tuples $(B_1, \ldots, B_c)$ of $\e$-boxes for which $B_k = B_\ell$ for some indices $k < \ell$.
+This might seem critical as both boxes contain the same Pareto-optimal solution $x_k = x_\ell$ (if such a solution exists) which could cause problems due to dependencies.
+We resolve this problem by using different shift vectors~$u_k$ and~$u_\ell$ for reconstructing the vectors~$x_k$ and~$x_\ell$ with the \tWitness function.